 Face ID uses 30,000 infrared dot scanners and pushes then through that neural network mentioned above.
 It doesn't just do a quick image scan.
 It's not like Faces in the Photos app.
 It's much, much deeper.

 It adapts to your facial changes over time.
 It learns your face.
-If you start wearing glasses (including sunglasses), or cut your hair.
+If you start wearing glasses (including sunglasses) or cut your hair.
 It will still identify your face.
 If you gain or lose weight or grow old, it will still know it's you.

 If you wear a little or a lot of makeup, if you look like a completely different person when you wake up in the morning, it will still recognize the structure of your face, which doesn't change whether you're wearing makeup or not.

 If you experience some complete facial change, like swelling or disfigurement due to an accident, or if the structure of your face changes due to facial reconstruction, you can re-scan your face for a new Face ID identification.
-These are more permanent changes, and not simple a matter of you looking different when you wake up in the morning.
+These are more permanent changes, and not simply a matter of you looking different when you wake up in the morning.

 How does Face ID work with identical twins?